 Management is of the opinion that the present level of activities will be maintained during the next financial year.
-During the first three quarters of 2018 Series 145, 139, 143 and 149 matured.

 As a result of the current economic conditions, some of the Company's investments may be negatively affected and the Noteholders may potentially face serious losses in future periods.
 The claims of the Noteholders are limited to the value of the underlying Collateral due to the limited recourse nature of the Programme.

-The Company has no intention to issue new Series under the Programme after 30 June, 2018.
+The Company has no intention to issue new Series under the Programme after 30 June, 2019.